Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/radar.md

 description: Integrate Amplitude with Radar to help understand location-based factors that affect how your users interact with your products.
 ---

-Integrating Radar with Amplitude lets you share user data between platforms in real time, and helps non-technical product and marketing team members understand how these location-based factors affect the way your users interact with your product.
+Integrating Radar with Amplitude lets you share user data between platforms in real time.
+This integration helps non-technical product and marketing team members understand how these location-based factors affect the way your users interact with your product.

 ## About Radar